Alvalens/mini-harbor/README.md

 # Mini Harbor Game

 Welcome to the Mini Harbor Game!
 In this game, you are the captain of a cargo ship and your goal is to transport cargo to different stops on the map.
 You must navigate your ship through rough waters and weather.
-This game was inspired by Mini Metro gameplay.
+This game was inspired by Mini Metro gameplay

 ## How to Play

 In Mini Harbor Game, you start off with 3 harbor that will spawn gradually over time.
-You will recive random resources over time and your goal is to manage the harbor to not overloaded with cargo.
+You will recive random resources over time and your goal is to manage the harbor to not overloaded with cargo

 ## Features